CarolusHaifisch/Piano-App/README.md

 - As a user, I want to be able to compose music pieces of varying lengths of single notes only.
 (arbitrary number of notes, added to a piece)
 - As a user, I want to be able to save composed pieces to a memory for playback later.
-- As a user, I want to be able to play back composed pieces.
+- As a user, I want to be able to play back composed pieces and see the piece on screen.
+- As a user, I want to be able to view the progress of my piece as I compose it.
 - As a user, I want to be able to see how long each piece composed is.
-- As a user, I want to be able to edit and modify saved music pieces that I have already composed.
+- As a user, I want to be able to go back to pieces that I have composed earlier within the session and edit or modify
+- those pieces.

 - As a user, I want to be able to compose music with notes with different instrument sounds in the same piece.